 P.O.
 Box 1008, Semmes, AL 36575

-If you would like to donate to the purchase of the property for the rehab center, please send check to IGO
+If you would like to donate to the rehab center, please send check to IGO

 then put in either Barfield or Rehab Ministry in the purpose line.